astev423/GratisSocial/README.md

 ## IDEAS AND PROBLEMS

-Use react dev tools for site
 PROBLEMS:

+-Have separate fetchPosts for user profile so can use enum and usernames can be "myPosts"

 -Move state down, client comps too high up

 -Change user username when they change their username in clerk, make sure no duplicates

--Too much info in my components and pages, use layout and globals to prevent repetition. try to split it up more
+-Too much info in my components and pages, use layout and globals to prevent repetition.
+Try to split it up more

 -Have multiple folders for components, and a dedicated pages folder for all pages